Day-Trip Itinerary: Louisiana's River Parishes

 Spuddy's Cajun Foods

-Afternoon Activities & Attractions:
+Afternoon Activities & Attractions

 Destrehan Plantation

 Established in 1787 and listed on the National Register of Historic Places, Destrehan Plantation remains the oldest documented plantation home in the Lower Mississippi Valley.
-Special exhibits including an original document signed by Thomas Jefferson and an exhibit on the 1811 Slave Revolt.
+Special exhibits include an original document signed by Thomas Jefferson and an exhibit on the 1811 Slave Revolt.

 Cajun Pride Swamp Tours